7 Best Exercises For Peripheral Artery Disease & What To Avoid

 While regular physical activity is beneficial for people with PAD, choose activities that do not overwork your heart.
 Here is a list of exercises you should avoid.

 Note: You may use therapy bands to include resistance exercise in your routine if your physical therapist recommends it.
 Otherwise, stick to the 7 exercises mentioned in the previous section.

-Exercises for peripheral artery disease are the best way to treat this condition, whose risk factors include old age, high cholesterol, hypertension, smoking, obesity, and diabetes.
+Exercises for peripheral artery disease are the best way to treat this condition, whose risk factors include old age, high cholesterol, hypertensioni XA medical condition where the blood pressure in the arteries is higher than normal. , smoking, obesity, and diabetes.
 However, you may need surgery in extreme cases.
 The exercises discussed in this article improve blood circulation from the hips to the toes and strengthen the muscles in the lower body.
 However, exercises like running, rope jumping, and swimming are a big ‘no’ for individuals with this condition.
 If you notice the symptoms of this disease, consult a doctor immediately and get started with physical therapy.

 Frequently Asked Questions

 Are compression socks good for peripheral artery disease?

 No. Although compression socks may provide some relief, people with severe peripheral artery disease (PAD) should avoid them as they may restrict blood flow into the legs.

 Yes, heat may be suitable for managing peripheral artery disease.
 A study found that heat therapy improved walking distance in people with PAD and their resting blood pressure levels (6).

 - Peripheral artery disease (PAD) causes leg pain due to a limited blood flow to the lower extremities.

 - Several studies have demonstrated the benefits of exercise therapy in managing PAD symptoms.